awsdocs/aws-xray-developer-guide/doc-source/scorekeep-deeplinks.md

 </div>
 ```

-See  for details on how to construct deep links\.
+See [Deep Linking](xray-console-deeplinks.md) for details on how to construct deep links\.